forcedotcom/Secure-JSONP/README.md

 ## Security Note

 There is a race condition in which the jsonp response could be intercepted if postmessage is not available (in older browsers).
 This is because window.name is globally accessible in some older browsers (e.g. IE6/7, see http://code.google.com/p/browsersec/w/list).
 If you are passing sensitive data, it may be wise to implement a block cypher.
 The parent iframe would send a secret back to the child iframe through the location, and that key would be used to sign the data before placing it in window.name and then used again to decrypt the data from window.name by the parent.

+There is a timing attack in which on older browsers not supporting postmessage an attacker could change the window.location property before it is read by the child iframe.
+This would cause the client's browser to make an erroneous request.
+The attacker would not receive back data, however, and could already make erroneous jsonp requests if you are on his page, so this is not considered a vulnerability.

 ## Authors
 Evan A. Beard